cisagov/ScubaGear/baselines/teams.md

 Anonymous users, including dial-in users, SHOULD NOT be admitted automatically in the Global (Org-wide default) meeting policy.
 - _Rationale:_ TODO add rationale.
 - _Last modified:_ July 2023
-- Custom meeting policies MAY be created that allow more flexibility for specific users.
+- _Note:_ Custom meeting policies MAY be created that allow more flexibility for specific users.

 #### MS.TEAMS.2.2v1
 Internal users SHOULD be admitted automatically in the Global (Org-wide default) meeting policy.
 - _Rationale:_ TODO add rationale.
 - _Last modified:_ July 2023
-- Custom meeting policies MAY be created that allow more flexibility for specific users.
+- _Note:_ Custom meeting policies MAY be created that allow more flexibility for specific users.

 #### MS.TEAMS.2.3v1
 B2B guest users MAY be admitted automatically in the Global (Org-wide default) meeting policy.
 - _Rationale:_ TODO add rationale.
 - _Last modified:_ July 2023
-- Custom meeting policies MAY be created that allow more flexibility for specific users.
+- _Note:_ Custom meeting policies MAY be created that allow more flexibility for specific users.